panda3d/panda3d-docs/programming/render-attributes/fog.rst

 :class:`.NodePath` and will effect only that :class:`.NodePath` and its children.

-The expontential fog effect can be turned off again using :meth:`~.NodePath.clear_fog()`:
+The exponential fog effect can be turned off again using :meth:`~.NodePath.clear_fog()`:

 .. only:: python